Abhrankan-Chakrabarti/abhrankan-chakrabarti.github.io/_posts/2024-07-11-history-of-astronomy.md

 ### Further Reading

-For more detailed information on the history of astronomy, you can explore the following resources:
+For more detailed information on the history of astronomy, you can explore the following resource:
 - [History of Astronomy - Wikipedia](https://en.wikipedia.org/wiki/History_of_astronomy)